DominiqueMakowski/DominiqueMakowski/README.md

 - My CV, publications and all are available on my website: <a href="https://dominiquemakowski.github.io/"><b>dominiquemakowski.github.io</b></a>
 - My Lab website: <a href="https://realitybending.github.io/"><b>realitybending.github.io</b></a>

-Most of these projects were done without funding on my own freetime.
-If they helped you, consider [**sponsoring**](https://github.com/sponsors/DominiqueMakowski) me with for instance a one time donation.
+> [!IMPORTANT]
+> Thousands of hours go into creating and maintaining these open-source projects.
+Please consider a one-time [**sponsorship**](https://github.com/sponsors/DominiqueMakowski) to keep the development going.

 ## Main projects